-- Falling conductor detection: In order to focus on other mitigation activities having a higher risk reduction-to-cost ratio, BWP has moved its review of falling conductor protection for one or two radial circuits in BWP's Tier 2 HFTD to fiscal year 2022/2023. - Composite poles: BWP installed two modular composite poles in the Tier 2 HFTD as a pilot project in 2019.
+- Falling conductor protection: Based on its initial review of falling conductor protection during fiscal year 2022/2023, BWP has decided to implement a pilot project with falling conductor protection on the Town-14 overhead circuit in the HFTD during fiscal year 2025/2026.
+Performing this pilot project in 2025/2026 will allow BWP sufficient time to perform its final evaluation of falling conductor technologies and to obtain the necessary budget approvals.
+Installation of falling conductor protection would allow BWP to detect a broken conductor and automatically de-energize a power line before the live wire hits the ground, thereby eliminating a potential ignition. - Composite poles: BWP installed two modular composite poles in the Tier 2 HFTD as a pilot project in 2019.
 These poles, which are manufactured by Highland Composites, are constructed in 3 modular sections, which allow the field crews to assemble the pole in place.
 Many poles in the Tier 2 HFTD are very difficult to access during replacement due to the existing hillside terrain.
 This modularity allows for a significant gain in crew efficiency and safety during construction.
 Additional benefits of composite poles include increased strength, greater fire resistance, greater longevity, and a reduction in maintenance and inspection costs.
 The pilot was successful; however, Highland Composite ceased composite pole production.
 Later in fiscal year 2021/2022, BWP completed an additional pilot of 5 composite pole installations in fiscal year 2021/2022 using a different manufacturer RS Poles.
 After this pilot, BWP has made a final determination to continue replacing poles with composite poles in the Priority 2.1 area of its Tier 2 HFTD where the benefits of a composite pole (I.e., increased strength, fire resistance, and ease of installation in difficult terrain) are deemed appropriate by BWP. - Replacement of #6 bare copper conductor in the Tier 2 HFTD: After an analysis of outage events in the Tier 2 HFTD, BWP has found that #6 bare copper conductor has been present in all "wires down" events.
 For new construction, BWP uses #2 aluminum conductor steel reinforced (ACSR) as a standard for local circuit segments that branch off from a main backbone.
 The increased strength gained from this steel reinforcement help reduce "wires down" events in the Tier 2 HFTD.
 BWP also evaluated the use of ACSR covered conductor as a replacement option.
 Covered conductor has a layer of insulation around the main high strength ACSR conductor.
-This insulation would prevent outages (and risk driver events) from wireto-wire contact and wire contact with foreign objects or vegetation.
-BWP will complete a full analysis by June 2022. - Non-oil filled pole mounted transformers: BWP will pilot the installation of non-oil filled pole mounted transformers as a fire risk reduction strategy.
-Once the pilot is complete a decision on the use of non-oil filled transformers in the Tier 2 HFTD will be made. - Pole mounted sensor packages: BWP will pilot installation of pole mounted sensor packages on 50 poles on T-14 circuit in the Tier 2 HFTD to detect distribution grid faults and continuously monitor equipment degradation or anomalies.
-Once the pilot is complete a decision on the use of sensor packages on all poles in the Tier 2 HFTD will be made.
+This insulation would prevent outages (and risk driver events) from wire-to-wire contact and wire contact with foreign objects or vegetation.
+BWP completed a full analysis of covered conductor options and has selected a specific vendor product for its covered conductor standard.
+As funding and resources allow, BWP intends to deploy this covered conductor in the HFTD to replace deteriorated wire where appropriate. - Non-oil filled pole mounted transformers: BWP is piloting the installation of non-oil filled pole mounted transformers as a fire risk reduction strategy.
+Once the pilot is complete a decision on the use of non-oil filled transformers in the Tier 2 HFTD will be made.
+An initial order of 3 dry-type overhead transformers is scheduled for delivery in August 2023 for this pilot installation. - Pole mounted sensor packages: In 2022, BWP has installed a pilot of pole mounted sensor packages on 50 poles on T-14 circuit in the Tier 2 HFTD to detect distribution grid faults and continuously monitor equipment degradation or anomalies.
+Once the pilot is complete in April 2023, a decision on the use of sensor packages on all poles in the Tier 2 HFTD will be made.